hrittich/lfa-lab/doc/index.rst

 Introduction
 ============

-Flexible Local Fourier analysis library.
+Flexible local Fourier analysis library.

 For getting started with LFA Lab see :doc:`install` and then :doc:`tutorial`.